Does the client need a more straightforward but beautiful looking site, I tend to work with Squarespace.

-I already lined out what a Digital Asset Manager does and this blog post I briefly outline if Wix, Squarespace and Ghost work with a digital asset manager ro manage media files in a media library.
+I already lined out what a Digital Asset Manager (DAM) does and in this blog post I briefly outline if Wix, Squarespace and Ghost work with a digital asset manager ro manage media files in a media library.

 Does Wix have a DAM?

 Yes, Wix does have a Digital Asset Manager (DAM) feature.
 The Digital Asset Manager is a tool that allows you to upload and organize all of your media files in one place, making it easy to find and use them on your Wix website or other projects.
-You can access the Digital Asset Manager by clicking on the "Media" tab in the left-hand panel of the Wix editor.
+You can access the Digital Asset Manager, or better media library, by clicking on the "Media" tab in the left-hand panel of the Wix editor.